SergiyLichenko/Library/README.md

       ![alt tag](https://github.com/SergiyLichenko/Library/blob/master/Docs/Login%20XML.png)

-  2. So let's choose SQL database and click connect.
-After connection to the database the authorization window will popup and here you have to put your credentials in order to login into system:
+  2. So let's choose SQL database and click "Connect".
+After connection to the database the authorization window will popup and here you have to put your credentials in order to login into the system:

       ![alt tag](https://github.com/SergiyLichenko/Library/blob/master/Docs/Authorization.png)